Justice Riders

-Justice Riders is a 1997 Elseworlds prestige format one-shot, from DC Comics, written by Chuck Dixon, with art by J.H.
-Williams III.
+Justice Riders is a 1997 Elseworlds prestige format one-shot, from DC Comics, written by Chuck Dixon, with art by J. H. Williams III.

 The story involves the Justice League of America recast in assorted roles in the Wild West.
 Wonder Woman is a Marshal, Booster Gold is a Maverick-style gambler, and Wally West is an outlaw, wrongly accused of the death of Barry Allen.
 Ted Kord is an inventor wearing a pair of antennae.
 Guy Gardner is a Pinkerton detective hunting Flash.
 Hawkman and Martian Manhunter also appear.
 There is also a cameo at the end by Clark Kent, as a dime novel writer.

-Maxwell Lord is the villain, prefiguring his eventual unmasking as a criminal mastermind out to destroy meta-humans in actual DC continuity years later.
+Maxwell Lord is the story's villain, predating his evolution into a villain in the main continuity.